thewpsquad/squad-modules/readme.txt

 == Frequently Asked Questions ==
+= Is this plugin free? =
+ Yes!
+Squad Modules for Divi Builder is absolutely free.
+There is no hidden charge.

 = Are the modules compatible with the latest version of Divi? = Yes, [Squad Modules for Divi Builder](https://squadmodules.com/) is regularly tested and updated to ensure compatibility with the latest version of the Divi theme and Divi Builder.